HL7/fhir-mdi-ig/input/pagecontent/mdi_change_log.md

-### MDI STU2 Draft (for May 2024 Ballot)
+### MDI STU2 Draft (for future Ballot)
-The STU2 draft of MDI incorporates both content changes, and refactoring as part of the [harmonization of vital records FHIR implementation guides](https://hl7.org/fhir/us/vr-common-library/2024Jan/vr_ig_harmonization.html)
+This early  STU2 draft of MDI incorporates refactoring as part of the [harmonization of vital records FHIR implementation guides](https://hl7.org/fhir/us/vr-common-library/2024Jan/vr_ig_harmonization.html)

 #### Content Changes

 #### Harmonization Changes
 * For a detailed description of harmonization changes see [STU1.1 to STU2 Changes](mdi-content-transitions.html).